What is IPsec or Internet Protocol Security?

 IPsec, otherwise known as Internet Protocol Security or IP Security protocol.
 It defines the architecture for security services for IP network traffic.
 IPsec describes the framework for providing security at the IP layer.
 It includes the suite of protocols designed to provide that security through authentication and encryption of IP network packets.

-IPsec also comprises of protocols that define the cryptographic algorithms used to encrypt, decrypt and authenticate packets as well as the protocols needed for secure key exchange and key management.
+IPsec also comprises protocols that define the cryptographic algorithms used to encrypt, decrypt, and authenticate packets as well as the protocols needed for secure key exchange and key management.

 Benefit of IPsec